KomodoPlatform/developer-docs/docs/qa/blockscout-deployment-guide.md

 \$ psql -d blockscout
 ```

-Open the PostgreSQL port on firewall: `5432/tcp`
+Optionally, you might open the PostgreSQL port on your firewall: `5432/tcp` to access it from a remote computer, but we don't recommend it.

 Enable postgresql as service